airnayden/clever-together-laravel/README.md

 4. Run `php artisan db:seed --class=DatabaseSeeder` in order to create some test customers.
 5. Run `php artisan serve` to start the app.

+# Testing
+Run the following commands for tests:
+1.

+# Demo
+You can see a demo of the app here: https://clever-together-laravel.drpanchev.com/

 # Notes
 Code, which might be of interest, is located under:
 1. `app/Http/Actions`